Greece Sees April As Decisive For Beating Virus - UrduPoint

 Schools, archaeological sites, museums, cafes, bars and hotels gradually closed thereafter before a general lockdown was imposed and extended until April 27.

-Petsas said the "strict and difficult measures" taken in response to the virus spread Greece had been able to limit its spread and added, come May, the country could hope for a "return to normality" if it avoided "mistakes which could compromise" its efforts so far.
+Petsas said the "strict and difficult measures" had helped Greece limit the virus's spread, adding that, come May, the country could hope for a "return to normality" if it avoided "mistakes which could compromise" its efforts so far.

 The lockdown will deprive Greeks of their traditional Orthodox Easter festivities on April 19, the country's most popular religious holiday.